Last Updated on March 15, 2021 by Julia Wilson

 Always start with a small amount and watch how the cat responds.
 If he or she shows symptoms of bloating, flatulence or diarrhea, discontinue.

 We recommend speaking to a veterinarian who is familiar with your cat’s medical history before introducing any new types of food to a cat’s diet as in some cases, certain foods can have an impact on a cat’s underlying health conditions or interact with medications.

 Food intolerances and allergies

 Most pet owners are aware that cats are lactose intolerant and should not drink milk once they have weaned.
 Lactose is a large sugar molecule that is made up of two smaller sugar molecules

-Once the kitten weans, the body shuts down the production of lactase, as there is no need to break down lactose in a carnivorous diet.
+Once the kitten weans, the digestive system adapts to other foods and gradually shuts down the production of lactase, as there is no need to break down lactose in a carnivorous diet.
 If the cat does consume milk, the absence of lactase means the body is unable to break down lactose into glucose and galactose.
 Instead, bacteria ferment the undigested lactose in the colon causing gas, bloating, abdominal pain and diarrhea.
-This is referred to as lactose deficiency, which is not strictly accurate.
-Yes, the body no longer produces lactase to break down lactose, but that is because mammals (including cats and humans) have no need for milk beyond infancy.
+This is referred to as lactase deficiency, which is not strictly accurate.
+Yes, the body no longer produces lactase to break down lactose, but that is because mammals have no need for milk beyond infancy.
 Some people are lactose tolerant due to a genetic mutation where a cytosine (C) nucleotide in a person’s DNA is replaced with thymine (T) nucleotide allows them to digest milk.

-Below is a table which lists the lactose levels of different cheeses.
+Below is a table that lists the lactose levels of different cheeses.